itselavia/itselavia.github.io/_posts/2014-07-08-failure-is-not-an-option.markdown

 <a href="#">
     <img src="{{ site.baseurl }}/img/ansible-provisioner-packer.jpg" alt="Post Sample Image">
 </a>
-<span class="caption text-muted">To go places and do things that have never been done before – that’s what living is all about.</span>
+<span class="caption text-muted">Diagram to represent the process followed and the AWS resources created</span>

 <p>Space, the final frontier.
 These are the voyages of the Starship Enterprise.
 Its five-year mission: to explore strange new worlds, to seek out new life and new civilizations, to boldly go where no man has gone before.</p>